Mali’s Water Crisis

 Amiee Sestrich – Undergraduate - NSU

-Ecuador is the third largest production of cocoa in South America, with an annual output of about 454,000 tons per year.
-Most of the cocoa that is produced is exported and only about 2% is consumed domestically.
-The climate is warm, humid and tropical, and the Amazon region has the most consistent high temperatures, and their annual rainfall which helps the cocoa trees grow.
-Climate change is now impacting the growth of cocoa with increased pest and disease prevalence, and as these changes occur it is now threatening the existing farms, reducing the crop quality and higher prices for all chocolate consumers.
-Strategies to produce cocoa in the United States and Ecuador is to produce controlled environments like greenhouses to mimic the tropical conditions that are needed.
-Strategies to produce cocoa in the United States so that we don’t have to import cocoa from Ecuador is the next step.
-With the demand for cocoa continuing to increase, the supply is decreasing, and by using a different method is the way to increase the supply, won’t increase costs and won’t cause environmental harm.
-Improving the soil quality and nutrient retention by adding in manure or compost to make the soil healthier.
-Create a watering managing system that include trenches and humps to make sure adequate water is distributed for the cocoa trees.
-And having accessible resources for all farmers to help them have better farming practices and help them increase and have more sustainable production.
+Ecuador is the third largest producer of cocoa in South America, with an annual output of about 454,000 tons per year.
+Most of the cocoa produced is exported and only about 2% is consumed domestically.
+The climate in Ecuador’s Amazon region is tropical, warm, humid and with consistent high temperatures and annual rainfall which help the cocoa trees grow.
+Climate change is impacting the growth of cocoa with increased pest and disease prevalence.
+These changes are threatening the existing farms, reducing the crop quality and resulting in higher prices for all chocolate consumers.
+Strategies to improve cocoa production in Ecuador and to produce cocoa in the United States are needed.
+Adding manure or compost can improve the nutrient retention and quality of Ecuador’s soils.
+Watering managing systems will make sure adequate water is distributed for the cocoa trees.
+Having accessible resources for all farmers will improve farming practices and a more sustainable production.
+Producing cocoa in greenhouses with controlled environments that mimic tropical conditions will prevent the need in the United States to import cocoa.
+With the demand continuing to increase and the supply decreasing, this method will increase cocoa supply, will not likely cause environmental harm or increase costs.